Sidh-Sharma/LMS_Transfer_between_RDBMS_using_Gilhari/reveng/README.md

-This directory demonstrates the reverse-engineering feature of JDX ORM such that given a template file identifying some existing tables in a database, JDX can generate the corresponding class definitions and the mapping specification.
+This directory demonstrates the reverse-engineering feature of Gilhari and JDX ORM such that given a template file identifying some existing tables in a database, JDX can generate the corresponding class definitions and the mapping specification.

 This directory specifically demonstrates reverse engineering of relational schema for a JSON object data model.

-Please see the Reverse Engineering section of JDX User Manual for more details (JDX_GENERATE_JSON_MAPPINGS TRUE).
+Please see the Reverse Engineering section of JDX User Manual shipped with Gilhari SDK for more details.

 - It is assumed that the environment variable JX_HOME is set to the top level directory where JDX ORM SDK has been installed.